jk34/Kaggle_SF_Crime_Classification/README.md

 So the log-loss for LDA was better than any of the log-loss values computed from Random Forest

+I then used k-fold cross validation on LDA before creating a submission file containing the predicted probabilities on the test data provided by Kaggle.
+With 10 folds, the average log-loss was 2.668.

 In the future, I plan to modify this by using k-fold cross-validation and trying to further tune the parameters for the Random Forest to get the best possible log-loss